hoereth/i18n-maven-plugin/README.md

 ### Structure

 No need for "fake" grouping via composite key structures.
 XML naturally supports nested structures.
 The translations of all languages will be next to each other, which helps the translator.
-Also, you can add a description for each translation entry to further explain the intent to the translator.
+I might even say that I started to enjoy doing translations. ;) Also, you can add a description for each translation entry to further explain the intent to the translator.

 ## Getting started